SAP-samples/btp-end-to-end-scenario-use-cases/build-process-automation/action/createactions4hana.md

 1. Once the Action Editor - **Add Actions From Business Partner** is opened, you have to select *GET* method of `/A_Customer` API.
 Follow the below steps to add it.

-    - Scroll the API lists to find the **Customer** API, and click on that expand near to that.
+    - Scroll the API lists to find the **Customer** API, and click on expand near to that.

         ![Action Project](./images/createactions4hana/customer.png)